 Plain old tortilla chips simply weren’t enough when I made that Vegan Tomato Queso Dip Recipe this week.
 It needed something special as an accompaniment.
 With two local and fresh zucchinis nestled in my vegetable-keeper, I knew exactly what that something special would be.
 Crispy, crunchy, flavorful, oven-baked vegan zucchini fries!
 (That just happen to be gluten-free and allergy-friendly, too!)

 Baked Vegan Zucchini Fries are Plant-Based Fun for the Whole Family

-Last week I tested the new Erewhon Supergrains cereal to make some delicious Baked Curry Chicken Nuggets (Yes, you can use tofu for tempeh for vegan!
+Last week I tested the Erewhon Supergrains cereal to make some delicious Baked Curry Chicken Nuggets (Yes, you can use tofu for tempeh for vegan!
 It’s all about the curry dip and crunchy coating, I promise), and I knew it would make a perfect coating for vegetables, too.
 Whole grain cereal lends an amazing crunch without the need for frying.

 These delicious baked vegan zucchini fries are crunchy on the outside, but soft and tender on the inside.
 If you like your zucchini a little crisp, you can bake them for just 15 minutes.
 As long as you are working with a nice, crunchy cereal, the result should be awesome.
-The Supergrains cereal that I used is incredibly crunchy and flavorful, but other whole grain cereals or even corn flakes should work well, too.
+(Update: The Supergrains cereal that I used is no longer available, but I’ve made this with other whole grain cereals, like Uncle Sam, and it’s equally crunchy and flavorful.)